From Evaluation to Design: Using Potential Energy Surface Smoothness Metrics to Guide Machine Learning Interatomic Potential Architectures: Investigating BSCT-guided Model Design

 \subsection{BSCT as an early indicator of MD stability}

 The Force Smoothness Deviation (FSD) metric defined on BSCT is new to the community.
-To assess its physical relevance, we examine whether FSD correlates with stability in far-from-equilibrium molecular dynamics (MD) simulations.
+To assess its physical relevance, we examine and show that FSD correlates with stability in far-from-equilibrium MD simulations.

 \paragraph{Problem Setup.} We select molecular structures from the MD22 dataset and relax them to their ground state using the MLIP.
 The system is equilibrated for 10 ps using a Langevin integrator with friction $1\mathrm{ps}^{-1}$.
 We then run high-temperature simulations, where bonds break in far-from-equilibrium geometries.
 We monitor the kinetic temperature of the system to detect any unrealistic jumps in kinetic energy.
 Sudden increases in kinetic temperature in a short period ($\gg T_{bath}$ within $10 \mathrm{fs}$) are unlikely to originate from the heat bath and instead suggest spuriously large forces due to PES non-smoothness.
 We test three MinDScAIP models with the same architecture but varying strengths of smoothness-oriented designs, enabling us to isolate their correlation with FSD values.
 The study is repeated 10 times with different seeds, resulting in 70 distinct trajectories per model and temperature to increase the statistics.